Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Long-Presses: LongPressEventController

 [`LongPressEventController`](@ref) reacts to a specific sequence of events, called a **long press** gesture.
-This gesture is recognized when the user presses a mouse button, and keeps that button depressed without moving the cursor.
+This gesture is recognized when the user presses a mouse button, then keeps that button depressed without moving the cursor.
 After enough time has passed, `LongPressEventController` will emit its signals:

 ```@eval
 using mousetrap